Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

    properly.
   -Fixed a bug causting meteorite to be dropped when a player placed a wireless transmitter on a wire without having permission to wire it.
+  -Timers will now automatically deactivate if their circuit had errors.
   -Updated for Plugin Common Lib 2.5.

 Version 1.2 [05/29/2013]